Faith School Admissions: Four Myths Busted

 And finally, the general public — including Catholics themselves — have said they don't want to scrap the cap.
 80% of the population, and 67% of Catholics, said they wanted the 50% cap retained.

 So there you are.
 It isn't actually Catholics themselves who approve of giving schools greater freedom to discriminate.
-It's just the institutions that claim speak for them.
+It's just the institutions that claim to speak for them.
 Perhaps the churches should start listening to the congregation, and perhaps the government should listen less to the churches.

 Religious discrimination: End it.
 Don't extend it.